wuyichen24/coding-interview/docs/data-structure/array/Array.md

 ## Strategies
 - The problem is related to calculate the sum of subarray, consider to use prefix sum array.
+- If you see question has the word "sorted", consider using binary search.

 ## Common topics
 [back to **Problem_Categories**](../../problem_patterns/Problem_Categories.md)